tomato42/tls13-spec/draft-ietf-tls-tls13.md

 group

 : The named group for the key share offer.
-This identifies the selected key exchange method from the ClientKeyShare message ({{client-key-share}}), identifying which value from the ClientKeyShareOffer the server has accepted as is responding to.
+This identifies the selected key exchange method from the ClientKeyShare ({{client-key-share}}), identifying which value from the ClientKeyShareOffer the server has accepted as is responding to.